Quiet New Year gives breathing room after UK-EU Brexit split

 The busy goods route between southeast England and northwest France is on the front line of changes now that the U.K. has fully left the economic embrace of the 27-nation bloc, the final stage of Brexit.

-“For the majority of trucks they won’t even notice the difference,” said John Keefe, spokesman for Eurotunnel, the railway tunnel that carries vehicles under the Channel.
+“For the majority of trucks they won’t even notice the difference,” said John Keefe, spokesman for Eurotunnel, which transports vehicles under the Channel.
 “There was always the risk that if this happened at a busy time then we could run into some difficulties, but it’s happening overnight on a bank holiday and a long weekend.”

 Britain left the European bloc’s vast single market for people, goods and services at 11 p.m.
 London time, midnight in Brussels, on Thursday, in the biggest single economic change the country has experienced since World War II.
 A new U.K.-EU trade deal will bring new restrictions and red tape, but for British Brexit supporters, it means reclaiming national independence from the EU and its web of rules.